alfabetacain/dune_simple_card_tracker/README.md

 ## Differences with Atredies Mentat (AM)

 The main reason for creating this project is that although I found Atreides Mentat quite useful, it was a bit too good for me.
 Due to my own shortcomings, I repeately found myself forgetting a card or two and had a hard time recovering from this.
-Because of this, and because I thought it would be fun to try to implement something larger in (Elm)[], I created this project.
+Because of this, and because I thought it would be fun to try to implement something larger in (Elm)[https://elm-lang.org/], I created this project.

 So, although the two projects are quite similar, there are a couple of differences, which is listed below.
 The list does not cover everything, but should cover the most important points.
 For convenience, I will refer to Atreides Mentat as AM and this project as SCT (Simple Card Tracker).